I’m writing a series of blogs exploring the world of female photographers who have shaped the way we see the world by creating a legacy to reflect on.

 “Who could have imagined she could have left so much behind?"

-Next time I will be exploring the world of Christina Bloom 28 December 1862 – 5 June 1939 – a Scottish photographer, credited as "the UK's first female press photographer" who went on to photograph royalty.
+Next time I will be exploring the world of Christina Broom 28 December 1862 – 5 June 1939 – a Scottish photographer, credited as "the UK's first female press photographer" who went on to photograph royalty.

 Thanks for reading